SJFC/sjc-portfolio/README.md

 - The design system architecture (shared token file, reusable components, scroll-effect utilities) was proposed and built by Claude
 - Placeholder draft text was written by Claude from my case study documents, as a starting point for my own editing
 - Debugging — including diagnosing why `position: sticky` was failing due to `overflow: hidden` on an ancestor element — was carried out by Claude through analysis of screen recordings I provided
+- In the later editorial stage, Claude performed "cold reads" of the site against its intended audiences (examiner, supervisor, prospective clients), produced snag lists, and carried agreed fixes into complete page files for me to review and commit

 ### What I contributed